Earn your bachelors degree in Criminology and Criminal Justice at Lindenwood University's College of Science, Technology, and Health.

 A concentration is available for law enforcement with a police academy option.
 This requires 48 credit hours.

-If you would like to continue your education after you have completed your undergraduate studies, Lindenwood offers a master of arts degree in criminal justice administration.
+If you would like to continue your education after you have completed your undergraduate studies, Lindenwood offers a master of arts degree in criminal justice.

 Earning a Minor in Criminal Justice at Lindenwood University

 Lindenwood University offers a minor in criminal justice at Lindenwood University.
 A minor is simply a secondary academic subject to add to your knowledge, whether it is of professional or personal interest.